LevinGiersch/ZonalClimateAnalyzer/README.md

 # ZonalClimateAnalyzer
-*Analyze the climate history of any area inside Germany with nothing more than a shapefile.*
+*Analyze the climate history for any area, line or point inside Germany with nothing more than a shapefile.*

 ---